AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/RootDocumentStream.md

 AutomationMLContainer.RootDocumentStream Method
 ===============================================
-AutomationML 2.1 APIGets the stream of the first root AML document.
+Gets the stream of the first root AML document.
 If no root document is found, the return value is `null`.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)